dhuss42/ft_irc/concepts.md

 # new concepts

+## IRC
 - Internet Relay Chat (IRC)
 	- text-based communication protocol on the Internet
 	- real-time messaging (private and public)
 	- user can exchange direct messages and join group channels
+	- A typical setup involves a single process (the server) forming a central point for clients (or other servers) to connect to performing the required message delivery/multiplexing and other functions.

+### IRC server
 - IRC server
 	- IRC servers are connected togther to form a network
 	- handles clients connected to it